Site Map Home Contact

 A defined contribution retirement plan provides benefits based only on what the participant has contributed to the plan (plus in many cases matching employer contributions).
 The plan benefit does not depend on the number of years of service or employee compensation.

-In contrast, a defined benefit plan will provide a retirement benefit based on years of service and annual employee compensation.
+In contrast, a defined benefit plan will provide a monthly retirement payment based on years of service and annual employee compensation.
+They are usually called a "pension plan."
+(In 2014, they are becoming a thing of the past.)

 Defined contribution plans include: